pry0cc/tew/README.md

 ```

 ## Binaries
-Binaries are available for most platforms and archectectures. - todo
+Binaries are available for most platforms and archectectures in the [releases page](https://github.com/pry0cc/tew/releases/latest).

 # Usage
 ```